My TS4 challege: Update

 Different phones will have extra costs and, while phones with more and better functionalities can be quite useful, they can also be rather expensive.

-1. $100: phone can be used to make/receive calls and to send/receive text messages and plan social events
+1. $100: the phone can be used to make/receive calls, send/receive text messages, and plan social events

-2. $200: phone can also be used to play games, take photos and access the notebook
+2. $200: the phone can also be used to play games, take photos, and access the notebook

 The lot: In order to start building/buying furniture on your lot, you need to first get a building permit (-$500).
 However, I decided that my sim wouldn't buy any major furniture.
 Instead, they would move into the community-made shack and use their building permit to add just get some extra basic furniture that they couldn't carry on themselves, such as a laundry washtub and clothesline.